Haya Day: Celebrations

 Rallies, seminars and other events are held in all major colleges and university campuses in the capital Islamabad, Karachi, Lahore, Gujranwala, Peshawar, Multan, Faisalabad, Quetta and other cities attended by students.
 Haya Day supporters have been criticized for opposing the romantic sentiments of Valentine's Day, holding that many in Pakistani "glorify violence" and "ridicule love".

-Awareness stalls are set up in different institutions across the country and literature is distributed against Valentine's Day.
+Awareness stalls established across the country distribute literature advocating the organisation's views such as against Valentine's Day.
 One such stall was set up in Lower Mall near Government Islamia College, Civil Lines in Lahore where the student organisation played nasheeds on the topic of modesty.